-For the years ended December 31, 2023 and 2022, the Company estimated its employee remuneration amounting to \$30,376 and \$141,512, and directors' remuneration amounting to \$3,038, and \$6,000, respectively.
+For the years ended December 31, 2024 and 2023, the Company estimated its employee remuneration amounting to \$160,205 and \$30,376, and directors' remuneration amounting to \$8,010, and \$3,038, respectively.
 The employee compensation and directors' remuneration were estimated as the income before tax, excluding the amount of employee compensation and directors' remuneration, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles.
-These remunerations were expensed under operating costs or operating expenses during 2023 and 2022.
+These remunerations were expensed under operating costs or operating expenses during 2024 and 2023.
 Related information would be available at the Market Observation Post System website.
-The amount, as stated in the parent company only financial statements, are identical to those of the actual distributions for 2023 and 2022.
+The amount, as stated in the parent company only financial statements, are identical to those of the actual distributions for 2024 and 2023.

-(x) Non-operating income and expenses
+(y) Non-operating income and expenses